DirkMueller8/RowingHistory/READme.md

 Author:	&emsp;		Dirk Mueller
 **********************************************
-This is a console software for reading raw rowing history from my logbook of sessions on the Concept II rowing machine, spanning a time period from 1993 to 2024.
+This is a console C# application for reading raw rowing history from my logbook of sessions on the Concept II rowing machine, spanning a time period from 1993 to 2024.

 The entries were orginally in units of pace, meaning what pace - on average - did I need to cover the distance or duration, in the format